Noncrossing Longest Paths and Cycles: Noncrossing Longest Cycles

-\subsection{A cycle with an even number of points: Details}
+\subsection{A Cycle with an Even Number of Points: Details}

-Recall the point set $P$ from the previous section { (the $y$-coordinates and the value of $\epsilon>0$ will be determined in this section).
+Recall the point set $P$ from the previous \rv{subsection} (the $y$-coordinates and the value of $\epsilon>0$ will be determined in this section).
 The longest cycles for points on a line were characterized in Lemma~\ref{cycle-lemma}.
-Let $\cal C$ be the set of all longest cycles on $P$. }
+Let $\cal C$ be the set of all longest cycles on $P$.

-\begin{lemma} Any cycle in $\cal C$ is at least 1 unit longer than any cycle not in $\cal C$. \end{lemma} \begin{proof} Consider any cycle $D$ that is not in $\cal C$.
+\begin{lemma} \rv{Every} cycle in $\cal C$ is \rv{more than 2 units} longer than \rv{every} cycle not in $\cal C$. \end{lemma} \begin{proof} Consider any cycle $D$ that is not in $\cal C$.
 Lemma~\ref{cycle-lemma} implies that $D$ has an edge that does not intersect the $y$-axis.
 Orient the edges of $D$ to make it a directed cycle.
-Since the number of points to the left of the $y$-axis is the same as the number of points to its right, $D$ has two directed edges $(p_{a}, p_{b})$ and $(p_c,p_d)$ such that $a,b\le -1$ and $c,d\ge 1$.
-By replacing these edges with $p_ap_c$ and $p_bp_d$ we obtain an (undirected) spanning cycle $D'$ such that Since the length of any cycle $C$ in $\cal C$ is at least $|D'|$, we get $|C|>|D|+1$. \end{proof}
+Since the number of points to the left of the $y$-axis is the same as the number of points to its right, $D$ has two directed edges $(p_{a}, p_{b})$ and $(p_c,p_d)$ such that \rv{$a,b\le -1+\epsilon$} and $c,d\ge 1$.
+By replacing these edges with $p_ap_c$ and $p_bp_d$ we obtain an (undirected) spanning cycle $D'$ such that Since the length of \rv{every} cycle $C$ in $\cal C$ is at least $|D'|$, we get \rv{$|C|>|D|+2$}. \end{proof}

-\begin{lemma} Let $0\le \varepsilon \le 1/16k$ be a real number.
-Suppose that every point of $P$ is perturbed by a distance of at most $\varepsilon$.
-Then the order of the points along any longest cycle of the new point set is the same as the order of the points along some cycle in $\cal C$. \end{lemma} \begin{proof}[Proof Sketch] The proof is similar to that of Lemma~\ref{epsilon-lemma} and uses Lemma~\ref{cycle-difference-lemma}. {The parameter $\varepsilon$ is small enough such that the total change in the length of any spanning cycle on $P$ is less than 1/2.
-Together with Lemma~\ref{cycle-difference-lemma}, this implies that any longest cycle on the perturbed points corresponds to a cycle in $\cal C$.} \end{proof}

-To obtain $P'$ we only need to {describe} the following $y$-coordinates:
+To obtain $P'$ we only need to describe the following $y$-coordinates:

-The $y$-coordinates of the remaining points would then follow as outlined in the previous section (more details are given after Lemma~\ref{cycle-delta-epsilon-lemma}).
+The $y$-coordinates of the remaining points \revm{will} then follow as outlined in the previous section (more details are given after Lemma~\ref{cycle-delta-epsilon-lemma}).
 We set $y_1=\frac{1}{16k}$ and $y_{-k}=0$.
-We use the following lemma (which can be proven similarly to Lemma~\ref{delta-lemma}) to assign the $y$-coordinates.
+To assign the $y$-coordinates we use the following lemma (its proof is similar to that of Lemma~\ref{lem:invariant1}).
+We cannot use Lemma~\ref{lem:invariant1} and Lemma~\ref{lem:invariant2} directly because the two subpaths forming the cycle are not necessarily longest paths on their respective point sets (mainly because here $p_{-k}$ is an endpoint of the paths as opposed to $p_{-1}$).